3D physical structure and angular expansion of the remnant of the recurrent nova T Pyx: Analysis

 Finally the channel maps of the blended H$\alpha$+[N\,~{\sc ii}] emission lines are shown in Fig.~\ref{fig:channel1}.
 Here the approaching material is located eastwards of the central star, while the receding material is located towards the West.
 The complete range in velocity of these blended emission lines goes from $-$1500 km~s$^{-1}$ in H$\alpha$ (although emission from the adjacent [N~{\sc ii}] $\lambda$6548 emission line at $-$735 km~s$^{-1}$ cannot be discarded) up to +1800~km~s$^{-1}$ in the [N~{\sc ii}] $\lambda$6584 emission line.
 The channel maps of the rest velocity of the H$\alpha$ and [N~{\sc ii}] emission lines ($v=0$ km~s$^{-1}$) disclose a clumpy morphology.
 As for the channel maps of the [O\,{\sc iii}] $\lambda$5007 emission line, the most blue-shifted clumps are found West of the central star and the most red-shifted clumps towards its East.

 To further examine the morpho-kinematics of this nova remnant, we show in Fig.~\ref{fig:3D} position-position-velocity (PPV) diagrams of the H$\beta$, [O\,{\sc iii}] and H$\alpha$+[N\,{\sc ii}] emission lines.
-These 3D views are computed from the VLT MUSE data cube using tailored {\sc python} routines.
+These 3D views are computed from the VLT MUSE data cube using tailored {\sc python} routines such as {\sc Astropy}\footnote{{\sc Astropy} ia a Python package designed explicitly for Astronomy and maintained by the community \citep{Astropy2013}.} and the {\sc APLpy} tools, an open-source Python plotting package \citep{Aplpy2012}, and {\sc Mayavi} \citep{Mayavi2011}.
 The first row from top to bottom of Fig.~\ref{fig:3D} shows a view of the these emission lines in the plane of the sky, where the depth corresponds to the velocity (or wavelength $\lambda$) dimension, whilst the other three rows show three rotated views.
 The first row thus shows direct images, yet the rainbow colour code provides additional information on the expansion velocity.
 The second and third row of Fig.~\ref{fig:3D} demonstrate that the H$\beta$ emission has indeed the simplest toroidal structure suggested by the integrated emission line map of Fig.~\ref{fig:muse_images}.
 The toroidal structure is tilted with respect to the plane of the sky along a PA $\approx$5$^\circ$, with its eastern side approaching and the western side receding.
 Similarly, the central emission of the H$\alpha$ and the [N\,{\sc ii}] emission lines can be easily distinguished in the second row also as toroidal structures, in addition to a hint of extended (but blended) emission.
 Finally, the central emission of the [O\,{\sc iii}] line shows a toroidal structure, but its emission in the third row of Fig.~\ref{fig:3D} clearly reveals an open bipolar structure protruding ortogonally to the toroidal structure.
 This bipolar structure corresponds to the blue- and red-shifted clumps observed in the [O~{\sc iii}] channel maps both Eastwards and Westwards of the central star of T\,Pyx.
 The toroidal equatorial structure and the open bipolar lobes resemble a diabolo (this structure is also discussed later in this article and shown in Fig.\ref{fig:inc}).